 - Attended the commencement exercises for conferral of the degree, unless excused by the Dean.

-Candidates for graduation must exhibit good moral behavior consistent with the requirements of the pharmacy profession and CCP faculty.
-It is the position of the faculty that anyone who uses, possesses, distributes, sells, or is under the influence of narcotics, dangerous drugs, or controlled substances, or who abuses alcohol or is involved in any conduct involving moral turpitude, fails to meet the ethical and moral requirements of the profession, and may be dismissed from the program or denied the awarding of the Pharm.D. degree from CCP.
+Candidates for graduation must exhibit good moral behavior consistent with the requirements of the pharmacy profession and CPDG faculty.
+It is the position of the faculty that anyone who uses, possesses, distributes, sells, or is under the influence of narcotics, dangerous drugs, or controlled substances, or who abuses alcohol or is involved in any conduct involving moral turpitude and fails to meet the ethical and moral requirements of the profession, may be dismissed from the program or denied the awarding of the Pharm.D. degree.